Escape to Margaritaville: Act II

 Jamal wonders where he will go after evacuating the island as the patrons panic, Marley tries to keep everyone calm, Tully and Brick pack the boat with whatever they can, and J.D. grabs a shovel ("Volcano").
 After everyone is onboard of the evacuation boat, Marley notices J.D. is missing, and Jamal reveals that he saw him heading into the jungle.
 Tully and Brick go to find J.D., despite Brick's objections.

-In the jungle, Tully tells Brick to think of things that make him happy in order to control his fear ("Grapefruit-Juicy Fruit").
-The two find J.D., who is digging up his buried treasure.
+In the jungle, Tully tells Brick to think of things that make him happy in order to control his fear ("Grapefruit–Juicy Fruit").
+During which Brick learns how to manage his hallucinations of zombies with a tap dance number.
+After which Tully and Brick find J.D., who is digging up his buried treasure.
 The two insist that the treasure isn't real, as they believe he just makes up his stories.
 The two are shocked when J.D. digs up a chest as Marley arrives, revealing she had to let the boat leave due to the guests panicking.
 J.D. has Marley take them to his plane, which she hid due to his pilot license being revoked.
 At the airport, Tammy and Rachel prepare to take off and Rachel learns that funding for her experiment has been denied, much to her dismay.

 Up in the air, J.D. flies Marley, Tully, and Brick to safety.
 Tully and Brick go through J.D.'s treasure and find pictures and journals, learning that J.D. moved to Europe, married an actress, and had a son.
 His wife and son were killed when a bomb went off, while J.D. survived.
 J.D. tells the two that even though he's been through tragedy, he's had a good life ("He Went to Paris").
 Tully reveals to J.D. that he hoped the treasure would be money that he could give to Rachel to help fund her experiment.
 J.D. tells Tully that the real treasure is what is in the heart and the memories of all the good times.
 He insists that Tully tell Rachel that he loves her, to which Tully has J.D. fly them to Cincinnati.